AlborzB/hackathon-openai-9-27-25/docs/multi_agent_orchestration.md

 - Agents
   - Created on demand (upsert by name).
 One LLM context per agent via a separate Codex CLI subprocess and per‑agent working dir.
 - Orchestrator
-  - Executes the LLM planning call (Codex CLI subprocess), validates its deterministic JSON output, and performs actions (ensure agents, create tasks, append memories, spawn agent sessions, etc.).
+  - Executes the planning call (via CLI when configured), validates deterministic JSON output, and performs actions (create agents, agent messages, create tasks, handoffs, subprocess.run).
+Per‑agent sessions are a planned enhancement.
   - Planner backends:
     - `mock` (default): deterministic local plan suitable for dev/demo.
     - `codex`: shells out to Codex CLI configured on the host to obtain a PlanV1 JSON (no creds are read or logged by the broker).
 - Frontend
   - Shows audit trail by calling GET endpoints for runs/events (and memories).
 Posts prompts that start orchestrations.

-## Proposed HTTP API Additions (MVP)
+## HTTP API (MVP — Implemented)
 - POST `/orchestrations`
   - Start a run with `{ context_id, prompt, policy }` and return `{ id, status, created_at, ... }`.
 - GET `/orchestrations/{id}`